auguryChris/financial_forecasting_analysis/README.md

 ## <a href="#">Link to paper</a>

-<a href="https://github.com/auguryChris/financial_forecasting_analysis/blob/main/data/SAMPLE_DATA_MSFT.csv">Sample Data for 1 Stock including all Funamental and Technical Features</a>
+<a href="https://github.com/auguryChris/financial_forecasting_analysis/blob/main/data/SAMPLE_DATA_MSFT.csv">Sample Data for 1 stock including all funamental and technical features</a>

-<a href="https://github.com/auguryChris/financial_forecasting_analysis/blob/main/requirements.txt">Module Requirements to run all Scripts and Notebooks</a>
+<a href="https://github.com/auguryChris/financial_forecasting_analysis/blob/main/requirements.txt">Module Requirements to run all scripts and notebooks</a>

 ## Notebooks & Scripts : Referenced in the Report